Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 <h2 id="website-examples">5.
 Website Examples</h2>

 It’s helpful for vendors to see examples of websites you like and the reason behind it.
 It’ll help them understand the aesthetic, user flow and other technical specifications.
-These examples can include your competitors, but don't have to be limited to them.
+These examples can be your competitors but doesn't need to be limited to them.
 Feel free to include any examples for any reason, whether it's due to their design, motion elements, interface, or personalization.
 You can add as many as you like!

 <aside>
 📝 Checklist